Asian shares slip on profit-taking, hopes grow for recovery

 The vaccine rollout in Japan and a recovery of exports as overseas economies rebound will prove key for the Japanese economy, he said.

-Shares of Toyota Motor Corp. slipped in morning trading after Japan’s top automaker said 14 assembly lines at nine of its plants in Japan were being halted to up to four days, starting Wednesday, because of the effects of the recent earthquake that shook northeastern Japan.
+Shares of Toyota Motor Corp. slipped after Japan’s top automaker said 14 assembly lines at nine of its plants in Japan were being halted for up to four days, starting Wednesday, because of the effects of the recent earthquake that shook northeastern Japan.

 The automaker did not give details but said the stoppage was caused by a shortage of auto parts.
 Thousands of parts go into a vehicle.
 Toyota has 15 plants in Japan.
 The affected lines make, among other vehicles, Lexus models, the Prius hybrid and the RAV4 sport utility vehicle.